theclegginator/bamazon/README.md

 ![Screenshot](README_images/bamazonManager2.gif)

 ### Bamazon Manager Function 3: *Add to Inventory*
-* This feature will query allow the manager to increase the inventory of an item already in stock.
+* This feature will allow the manager to increase the inventory of an item already in stock.
 * It will then report the new stock and ensure the database is updated.

 ![Screenshot](README_images/bamazonManager3.gif)